-Managing a company’s sales activity means taking into account a lot of different factors.
+Learning how to be a good sales manager means taking into account a lot of different factors.
 If you’re looking to save costs or spot business opportunities, it’s no longer enough to look to your business plan.
 Time was the business plan served as a compass that told us roughly where we’d be in x years, and gave us a snapshot of our market; the SWOT analysis was key to knowing exactly who we were, analysing the competition and knowing how to sell.

 But we’re now firmly in the information era, where consumers have access to an infinite number of open doors through which they can look, choose and buy.
 The last few years have also seen the rise in importance of measuring.
 Each phase of the conversion funnel is accompanied by metrics (qualified reach, perception of brand recognition, final rating of a particular action, ROI…).
 We have no choice but to be flexible, adapt to the constant changes presented by the market, and heed the latest advice on how to be more effective at selling.